- A UTI happens when bacteria gets into the bladder.

 People who get a UTI are more likely to get them again.
 If you felt better after taking your medicine but your symptoms returned soon after treatment, it might mean that you have a “recurrent infection”.
 This means that you still have the infection because the first round of medicine didn’t completely kill the bacteria.
 Be sure to call your health care provider if your symptoms return.

-How can I prevent recurrent UTIs?
+How can I prevent UTIs that keep coming back?

 - Drinking a lot of water (8-10 large glasses/day) and going to the bathroom often may help keep your bladder empty, active, and bacteria-free.